henriquebartoski/reactcalculator/README.md

 # reactcalculator
- A simple calculator made with react
+ A simple calculator using React